 Notice what Sanders points to as the sign of a person ready for God’s full anointing as a leader—“someone who years earlier dedicated themselves to practice the discipline of seeking first the kingdom of God.”

-God raises up and blesses and anoints those for great impact on the world those who have sought the Kingdom of God first and foremost in their lives.
+God will call leaders, raise them up and bless and anoint them for great impact on the world those who have sought the Kingdom of God first and foremost in their lives.

 I’ve been guilty, at times, of building my own little kingdom.
 Without realizing it, a few steps in the wrong direction spiritually places us at the center of our own universe.
 There, our objective becomes building a life all about our comfort and accomplishments.